Date Approved by Council: April 11, 2018

 ARTICLE IV – MEMBERSHIP

-The members of the GPC shall consist of members of the Society who have indicated, in accordance with procedures established by Council, their desire to join the GPC and who retain membership from year to year by the payment of designated dues or by any other method established by Council.
+The members of the GPC shall consist of members of the Society who have indicated, in accordance with procedures established by Council, their desire to join the GPC and who retain membership from year to year by the payment of designated dues or by any other method established by Board.

 ARTICLE V – EXECUTIVE COMMITTEE